Links

 Testing

 Crossplane Provider IONOS Cloud has end-to-end integration tests for the resources supported.
-See more details here.
+For more information, see CI [Weekly].

 Releases

 Releases can be made on Crossplane Provider IONOS Cloud via tags or manual action of the CD workflow.
 The CD workflow will test and release the images.
-It will release images for controller and provider, with 2 tags each: latest and the corresponding release tag.
+It will release images for controller and provider, with the following two tags:

 Conclusion

-Main advantages of the Crossplane Provider IONOS Cloud are:
+The main advantages of the Crossplane Provider IONOS Cloud are as follows:

-• provisioning resources in IONOS Cloud from a Kubernetes Cluster - using CRDs (Custom Resource Definitions);
+• Provisioning resources in IONOS Cloud from a Kubernetes Cluster using (Custom Resource Definitions) CRDs.

-• can be installed on a Crossplane Control Plane and add new functionality for the user along with other Cloud Providers.
+• It can be installed on a Crossplane Control Plane and add new functionality for the users along with other Cloud Providers.